 - Make up – lipstick, eye shadow, eye liner, mascara and nail polish are unacceptable

 - Headscarves and hair adornments – black and white only

 Please note: footwear should not have sport logos such as Nike or Adidas etc.

-Uniform must be worn properly both on the way to and from school.
+Uniform must be worn properly to and from school.